doublesymmetry/react-native-track-player/docs/Background-Mode.md

 ![Xcode Background Capability](https://developer.apple.com/library/content/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Art/background_modes_2x.png)

+### iOS Simulator
+As of iOS Simulator version 11, Apple has removed support for Control Center and Now Playing Info from the simulator.
+You will not be able to test lock screen controls on recent versions of iOS Simulator.
+You can either test on real devices, or download older versions of the iOS Simulator.

 ## Windows
 To allow background audio playback on Windows, you need to add the background capability in the app manifest, as [documented by Microsoft](https://docs.microsoft.com/windows/uwp/audio-video-camera/background-audio#background-media-playback-manifest-capability)